AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

     [element("3m2")]    NcMethodResultObjectPropertiesSetValidation ValidateSetPropertiesByPath(
         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath path,    // The target role path NcBoolean recurse,    // If true will validate properties on target path and all the nested paths, NcRestoreMode restoreMode  // Defines the restore mode to be applied );
+        NcRolePath path,    // The target role path NcBoolean recurse,    // If true will validate properties on target path and all the nested paths NcRestoreMode restoreMode  // Defines the restore mode to be applied );